 MA Transpersonal Counseling Psychology: Wilderness Therapy

-- One 3-semester-credit course in Abnormal Psychology (example courses: Psychopathology or Abnormal Behavior)
+- One required 3-semester-credit course in Abnormal Psychology: (Ex: Psychopathology, Abnormal Behavior or psychology)

-- One 3-semester-credit course in Developmental Psychology (example courses: Life Span Development, Child Development, or Child Psychology)
+- One required 3-semester-credit course in Developmental Psychology: (Ex: Life Span Development, Child Development, Child Psychology)

 - Wilderness leave-no-trace camping

 Recommended Skills (One or more of the following):

 - Horseback riding

 - First aid

 Due to number of applications received each year, it may not be possible to schedule an interview for every candidate.
 The Office of Admissions will assess a candidate?s completed application to determine if the candidate will move forward in the process and be invited to an interview.
 On-campus interviews are a required part of the admissions process.
 The interview dates this year are: